 The Hopwood Years

-His wife and professional colleague, Sarah Eleanor LaRue Hopwood, shared his beliefs and vision.
-Together they worked to establish Lynchburg College as one of the oldest coeducational colleges in Virginia.
+An educator who believed that the future of the world depended on Christian education, Dr. Hopwood had a clear vision of his mission.
+His wife and professional colleague, Sarah Eleanor LaRue Hopwood, shared his beliefs and vision and worked with him to establish one of the oldest coeducational colleges in Virginia.

 Dr. Hopwood’s strong commitment to Christian education guided the institution in its early years, and his philosophy was reflected in the College’s first motto, “Christian Education – the Hope of the World.”